Power Tip 3: Configuring Notifications & Thresholds

 Changing thresholds on the unit, as demonstrated in the PowerTip, is simple and intuitive.
 Everything you need is in the configuration menu.
 Server Technology’s firmware allows you to create thresholds and customize notifications on an outlet-by-outlet basis.
 That means you can dial the PDU differently – and receive different notifications – for individual pieces of equipment within the rack.

 Sound like a daunting task for an entire data center’s worth of equipment?
 Were it not for Server Technology’s ‘cut and paste’ feature, it would be.
-And I will ask forgiveness from our engineers in advance for that oversimplified term, but suffice it to say, our STIC option allows you to push your custom configurations to other PDUs, ideally through an SFTP client on the network.
+I ask forgiveness from our engineers in advance for that oversimplified term, but suffice it to say, our STIC option allows you to push your custom configurations to other PDUs, ideally through an SFTP client on the network.

 If you need further support, we at Server Technology are here to take your calls.
 For more details on the topic of configuration notifications and thresholds, check out the Power Tip #3 video on YouTube.
+Our next tip is on adding remote users working from home, but if this is the first tip you've read, check out the power tip series from the beginning!